Summer 2018 B&N DISCOVER GREAT NEW WRITERS SELECTION

-In this mesmerizing debut set against the backdrop of the devastating violence of 1990's Colombia, a sheltered young girl and a teenage maid strike an unlikely friendship that threatens to undo them both.
+A mesmerizing debut set in Colombia at the height Pablo Escobar's violent reign about a sheltered young girl and a teenage maid who strike an unlikely friendship that threatens to undo them both

 Inspired by the author's own life, and told through the alternating perspectives of the willful Chula and the achingly hopeful Petrona, Fruit of the Drunken Tree contrasts two very different, but inextricable coming-of-age stories.
 In lush prose, Rojas Contreras sheds light on the impossible choices women are often forced to make in the face of violence and the unexpected connections that can blossom out of desperation.